 Idle Read After Write (IRAW) utilizes idle time to verify the integrity of recently written data.
 During idle periods, no active system requests, the drive reads recently written data from the media and compares it to valid write command data resident in the drives data buffer.
 Any sectors that fail the comparison result in the invocation of a rewrite and auto-reallocation process.
 The process attempts to rewrite the data to the original location.
-If a verification of this rewrite fails, the sector is re-mapped to a spare location.
+If a verification of this rewrite fails, the sector is remapped to a spare location.

-11.0 Installation
+10.0 INSTALLATION

-Savvio disk drive installation is a plug-and-play process.
+Cheetah 15K.7 disk drive installation is a plug-and-play process.
 There are no jumpers, switches, or terminators on the drive.

 SAS drives are designed to be used in a host system that provides a SAS-compatible backplane with bays designed to accommodate the drive.
 In such systems, the host system typically provides a carrier or tray into which you need to mount the drive.
-Mount the drive to the carrier or tray provided by the host system using four M3 x 0.5 metric screws.
-When tightening the screws, use a maximum torque of 4.5 in-lb +/- 0.45 in-lb.
+Mount the drive to the carrier or tray provided by the host system using four 6-32 UNC screws.
 Do not over-tighten or force the screws.
 You can mount the drive in any orientation.